 The Architect waved his hands in the air, creating a screen of light midair.
 In it was David Lumino’s face.
 “You will need the students at Everstone University to retrieve the three Founders’ Pages from the Astral World.
 It will allow the Ritual to be restored to its full power, and you can initiate more brothers.”

 “Of course, the Astral World.
 Just what we need,” Jax scoffed, surprising Ever and Preston.
 “And Architect, you should know I don’t think David’s chapter can be trusted with the Ritual.
 Not after what happened last semester.”

 Ever glared at Jax.
 “Excuse me?
 What did you just say?
 You know I’m their Chapter Advisor.”

 “We’ll discuss this later, Calavero,” Jax replied, almost shouting.

 “Still as explosive as before, Jax?”
 The Architect sighed.
 “As you know, it is only a suggestion.
 I cannot interfere with the actions of humanity.
 I can only hope that you three can work it out together.
 Until then, take the Ritual.
 Find the Pages before it’s too late.”

 “Brian De Chronos still roams the Earth.”
 The Architect said with a grim frown.
 “He’s weak, but he’s slowly recovering, hiding from the fraternity.
 He’ll want the Pages too.
 To realize his vision of what he calls Justice.”
 As the Architect finished speaking, Ever sensed a growing dread coming from Jax.
 “I thought this was all behind us, “ Jax whispered.
 “We have to stop De Chronos, whatever the cost.”

 Disclaimer: House of Sol Alpha is a work of fiction.
-Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
-Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
+Names, characters, businesses, places, events, locales, and incidents are the products of the author’s imagination or used fictitiously.
+Any resemblance to actual persons, living, dead, or resurrected, or actual events is purely coincidental.